ryanramage/plat-dns/README.md

 plat-dns
 ========

 A plat is a map, drawn to scale, showing the divisions of a piece of land.
 Plat-dns is a tool that uses the dns system to let domain owners administer their land divisions with ease.
+It is a multi-protocol server that can respond to gis information over dns, html, json, and dat.

 Sales Pitch
 -----------